patrykcieslak/stonefish_ros/README.md

 ### Launching

 This package does not include any examples of usage.
-The best way to learn how to use this package is to install the _stonefish_cirs_ package, containing multiple fully working examples of robots.
+The best way to learn how to use this package is to install the [stonefish_cirs](https://github.com/patrykcieslak/stonefish_cirs) package, containing multiple fully working examples of robots.
-To launch the included standard simulator node the following lunch file tags should be used:
+To launch the included standard simulator node the following launch file tags should be used:
 ```
 <launch>
     <arg name="simulation_data" default="..."/> <!-- path to the data directory -->